freebsd/freebsd-quarterly/2018q3/00_REPORT.md

-In the static code analysis department, reliable strlcpy (unfortunately strlcat did not get merged in due time for the release) wrong usage cases are now covered as well a W^X code detection had been added.
+In the static code analysis department, reliable strlcpy (unfortunately strlcat did not get merged in due time for the release) wrong usage cases are now covered and W^X code detection tooling had been added.

 At the moment, this 7.0 version is imported by Dimitry Andric, within its own git branch available only for FreeBSD after 12 releases.